jamietre/iter8/README.md

 ### Construct from object enhancements

 Right now property getters are never enumerated, need to add this option.

+### Edge cases

+Little arg validation is done - in some cases this produces unexpected behavior.
+Need to validate particularly numeric args like `take`

 ### A few more features